-A lot of people expect cat introductions to be “difficult” – after all, cats tend to be solitary creatures, possessive of their territory and resources, right?
+A lot of people expect cat introductions to be “difficult” – after all, cats have a reputation for being solitary creatures, possessive of their territory and resources, right?
 Not always!
 Think about it – feral cats often live in colonies, in a combined effort to exploit food resources, protect their members, and even communally raise kittens.
 So shouldn’t our domestic kitties be able to get along together, living in peace within a family?
 Yes!
 They can, and they do.

 As a volunteer at the local Humane Society, a lot of patrons ask me about adopting a new cat, and what age/sex would get along best with their existing cat of a certain age/sex.
 I can tell you that there’s no magical combination – it mostly comes down to personalities.
 You will want to consider your existing cat – for example, if she is older, has a mellow personality and is more of a “lap cat”, you probably don’t want to get a one-year-old juvenile that has a ton of energy – the youngster may spend a lot of time aggressively “pestering” your older cat to play, and your existing cat just might not have the patience for that type of energy.
 So think about the cat(s) you have, and what kind of cat would match up best – do you want two males with strong personalities who will compete with each other?
 Maybe not – you could have fights over resources (food, toys, territory, people) and literal pissing matches (excuse my language!); but that’s not to say that getting two males to live in peace with each other is impossible.
 If you have a female with a strong personality, would a more relaxed male cat be a good match?
 Perhaps.
 You know your cat best – what type of friend would she want, if she could choose one?